datarightplus/datarightplus-banking-bulk-transactions-v1/draft-authors-datarightplus-banking-bulk-transactions-v1.md

 # Provider Resource Server Endpoints

-The Provider **SHALL** make available, as described further in the following subsections and specified in OpenAPI format within [@!DATARIGHTPLUS-REDOCLY], the following endpoints where the token is granted the `bank:transactions:read` scope value:
+The Provider **SHALL** make available, as described further in the following subsections and specified in OpenAPI format within [@!DATARIGHTPLUS-REDOCLY-ID2], the following endpoints where the token is granted the `bank:transactions:read` scope value:

 | Resource Server Endpoint                                     | `x-v` | Description                                                                                                               |
 |--------------------------------------------------------------|-------|---------------------------------------------------------------------------------------------------------------------------|